 Dating app Tinder was launched in September 2012 across a row of college campuses.
-It uses Facebook basic data to analyse users and recommends compatible partners based on geographic location and common interests.
-Swiping right, the app enables users to like another user anonymously or pass on them by swiping left.
+It uses Facebook basic data to analyze users and recommends compatible partners based on geographic location and common interests.
+Swiping right, the app enables Tinder users to like another user anonymously or pass on them by swiping left.
 If two users like each other, they can chat from within the app.
+There were many dating apps before Tinder, those apps originally started as online web services that later on went mobile.
+Tinder’s team took different approach and launched the app first and it got a wide recognition.
+The app won TechCrunch’s Crunchie Award for “Best New Startup of 2013.”

-The app is available in over 30 languages now and majority owned by InterActiveCorp (IAC).
+The app is available in 196 countries in over 40 languages now and majority owned by InterActiveCorp (IAC).
 By March 2014, the app had generated one billion matches, 800m swipes and 10m matches per day, as well as 300 marriage proposals.
 5% of Australia’s population had a Tinder profile at that point.

 During the FIFA World Cup June 2014 in Brazil, the app experienced a 50% increase in downloads and usage in the country.
 Brazil is Tinder’s third largest user base, following the US and UK.